alapierre/mock-oauth-svc/README.md

 Simple oAuth mock server for microservices integration test.

 It supports Basic Auth for clients - you can set it by environment variables AUTH_CLIENT and AUTH_SECRET.
-If not, it will use default client:secret.
+If not, it will use default credentials client:secret.

-Main propose for this project is to emulate Spring Boot oAuth Server, so it should return erectly the same response as Spring.
+Main propose for this project is to emulate Spring Boot oAuth Server, so it should return exactly the same response as Spring.

-For any user when password is equale to login name, this server will return new oAuth token
+For any user with password equals to login name, this server will return new oAuth token.
+Grant type is ignored.

 ```
 GET http://localhost:9005/oauth/token?grant_type=password&username=admin&password=admin